How to solve Leetcode 378. Kth Smallest Element in a Sorted Matrix

 Complexity

-• Runtime: O(n^2*logk), where n x n is the size of the matrix.
+• Runtime: O(N*logk), where N = n^2 is the total number of elements of the matrix.

 • Extra space: O(k).

-Since the matrix is somehow sorted, you can perform the binary search algorithm on it.
+Since the matrix is somehow sorted, you can perform the binary search algorithm.

-But the criteria for the searching is not the value of the element x of interest; it is the number of elements that less than or equal to x must be exactly k.
+But the criteria for the search is not the value of the element x of interest; it is the number of elements that are less than or equal to x must be exactly k.
 You can use std::upper_bound for this purpose.

 Code